 - If desired, use the back of your spoon to mash up some of the potatoes to thicken the stew slightly.
 Stir in the cooked chickpeas and lime juice and let simmer partially covered for 5-10 more minutes.

-I already think this is going to be on my 2015 favorites list :).
 Thai red curry coconut bacon adapted from this coconut bacon recipe.